Countable approximation of topological $G$-manifolds, II: linear Lie groups $G$

 \begin{defn}[Jaworowski] Let $G$ be a Lie group.
 A Palais $G$-space $X$ has \textbf{finite structure} if it has only finitely many orbit types and, for each orbit type $(H)$, the quotient map $X_{(H)} \longra X_{(H)}/G$ is a $G/H$-bundle with only finitely many local trivializations.
 Here $(H)$ is the conjugacy class of $H$ in $G$, $X_{(H)} := \{x \in X ~|~ (G_x)=(H) \}$ is the $(H)$-stratum, $G_x := \{g \in G ~|~ gx=x\}$ is an isotropy group. \end{defn}

+\begin{rem} Any compact Lie group is \textbf{linear}: it has an isomorphic topological embedding into $GL_n(\R)$ for some $n$.
+This is a case of the following consequence of the Peter--Weyl theorem: any compact topological group $G$ embeds into a product of unitary groups; if $G$ has no small subgroups this product is finite \cite[4.1]{Khan}. \end{rem}

-In the following recent theorem \cite[6.1]{AAMV}, Jaworowski--Lashof's criterion for $G$-ANRs \cite{Jaworowski2} is generalized from compact Lie groups $G$ to linear ones.
+Recall $X^H := \{x \in X ~|~ \forall g \in H: gx=x\}$ denotes the \textbf{$H$-fixed subspace of $X$}.
+In the following recent theorem \cite[6.1]{AAMV}, the Jaworowski--Lashof criterion for $G$-ANRs \cite{Jaworowski2} is generalized from compact Lie groups $G$ to all linear ones.

 \begin{thm}[Antonyan--Antonyan--Mata-Romero--Vargas-Betancourt] Let $G$ be a linear Lie group.
 Let $X$ be a $G$-metrizable Palais $G$-space with finite structure.
-Then $X$ is a $G$-ANR for the class of $G$-metrizable Palais $G$-spaces, if and only if $X^H$ is an ANR for the class of metrizable spaces for each closed subgroup $H$ of $G$. \end{thm}
+Then $X$ is a $G$-ANR for the class of $G$-metrizable Palais $G$-spaces, if and only if $X^H$ is an ANR for the class of metrizable spaces for each compact subgroup $H<G$. \end{thm}